-Dividends paid are not subject to income tax if paid from the Net Tax Profit Account (CUFIN from Spanish).
+Dividends paid are not subject to income tax if paid from the Net Tax Profit Account ("CUFIN" for its acronym in Spanish).
 Dividends exceeding CUFIN will generate income tax at the applicable rate of the period in which they are paid.
 This tax incurred is payable by the Company and may be credited against income tax in the same year or the following two years.
 Dividends paid from previously taxed profits are not subject to tax withholding or additional tax payments.
-As of December 31, 2022, the tax value of the CUFIN and tax value of the Capital Contribution Account (CUCA from Spanish) amounted to \$1,313,151 and \$29,845,908, respectively.
+As of December 31, 2023, the tax value of the CUFIN and tax value of the Capital Contribution Account ("CUCA" for its acronym in Spanish) amounted to \$1,308,786 and \$31,236,727, respectively.